Not everyone needs a separate Dutch work permit to legally work in the Netherlands – find out if you need a Dutch work permit for your situation.

 If you graduated with a Bachelor’s or Master’s degree from a Dutch university, you may apply for an orientation year residence permit within three years after graduating, which allows you to live in the Netherlands for an additional year to look for work.
 During this time you can work without a work permit and without any restrictions – you are free on the Dutch labor market.

 Similarly, you can obtain the one-year orientation permit if you have:

 - completed a PhD program in the Netherlands lasting at least 12 months;

 - been awarded a Master’s degree or a PhD of at least 12 months at a foreign institution ranked by specific accreditation program;

-- held a Dutch residence permit as a scientific researcher, or worked as a scientific researcher on a highly skilled migrant residence permit;
+- held a Dutch residence permit as a scientific researcher, or worked as a scientific researcher on a highly-skilled migrant residence permit;

-- if you completed the Dutch development aid policy program, Erasmus Mundus Master’s course or a program under the Law of Specific Culture Policy.
+- if you completed the Dutch development aid policy program, Erasmus Mundus Master’s course, or a program under the Law of Specific Culture Policy.

 At the end of this orientation year, if you wish to stay on and work in the Netherlands, you may or may not need a work permit; it all depends on what type of work you’ll be doing.
-If you’ll be working as a highly skilled worker or scientific researcher (as outlined in this article), then you won’t need to obtain a separate work permit but only a residence permit with work authorisation.
+If you’ll be working as a highly-skilled worker or scientific researcher (as outlined in this article), then you won’t need to obtain a separate work permit but only a residence permit with work authorization.
 If you’ll be working in regular employment, your employer will need to get a work permit in your name.

 For more information: